-When you first set up your topics in Agility and run a search with social media types selected in the topic set up, you're likely to see some social media results from Facebook, Twitter, Instagram and YouTube.
+When you first set up your topics in Agility and run a search with social media types selected in the topic set up, you're likely to see some social media results from Facebook, Twitter, Instagram, Reddit and YouTube.
 These results will give you a general idea of how the topic is being covered on social media, but this is not a comprehensive search of everything that can be made available in Agility.

 If you're looking to monitor all social media posts that meet the criteria of your topic search, you will first need to set up a subscription within Agility.
-By setting up a subscription, you can pull all relevant results from Twitter, Facebook, YouTube and Instagram into the 'pool' from which the topic searches then pull results.
+By setting up a subscription, you can pull all relevant results from Twitter, Facebook, YouTube, Reddit and Instagram into the 'pool' from which the topic searches then pull results.

 The diagram below refers to Twitter and Facebook but applies to all social media:

 * Remember, Subscriptions are not retroactive.
 Only content published after you activate a Subscription will be available to your topic.

 Setting up a subscription is very easy!
 First, choose whether you'd like to set up a search by selecting the appropriate radio button.
 You would then fill out the fields as you prefer:

 One subscription will pull in content from one social media platform.
 If you wish to pull in content from multiple platforms, multiple subscriptions would be required.